USDOT-SDC/sdc-dot-webportal/README.md

 <a name="release-notes"/>

 ## I. Release Notes

+**May 10, 2023.
+SDC sdc-dot-webportal Release 3.0.0**

+### What's New in Release 3.0.0

+- Overhaul of all deprecated packages including Cognito user authentification.
+- Changes to tables throughout the webportal to make them more readable.

 **December 9, 2022.
 SDC sdc-dot-webportal Release 2.17.0**

 ### What's New in Release 2.17.0

-* Helpful Links section has been added to the FAQ page.
+- Helpful Links section has been added to the FAQ page.
-* FAQ answers have been updated.
+- FAQ answers have been updated.

 **November 3, 2022.
 SDC sdc-dot-webportal Release 2.16.0**

 ### What's New in Release 2.16.0

-* Users can now request approval for their tables to be exported the the public Edge DB.
+- Users can now request approval for their tables to be exported the the public Edge DB.
-* The Datasets page has been updated with a button/form to submit their requests.
+- The Datasets page has been updated with a button/form to submit their requests.
-* The Export Requests page has been updated  with a new 'Export Table Requests' table.
+- The Export Requests page has been updated with a new 'Export Table Requests' table.

 **October 21, 2022.
 SDC sdc-dot-webportal Release 2.15.0**

 ### What's New in Release 2.15.0

-* The 'Export File for Review' feature has been modified so that files can be downloaded for review outside of an SDC workstation.
+- The 'Export File for Review' feature has been modified so that files can be downloaded for review outside of an SDC workstation.

 **September 1, 2022.
 SDC sdc-dot-webportal Release 2.14.0**

 ### What's New in Release 2.14.0

-* References to CVP data have been expunged from the Web Portal UI.
+- References to CVP data have been expunged from the Web Portal UI.

 **April 28, 2022.
 SDC sdc-dot-webportal Release 2.13.0**

 ### What's New in Release 2.13.0

-* The Trusted User Status Request has been moved from the Data Export Request form to a separate dialog box.
+- The Trusted User Status Request has been moved from the Data Export Request form to a separate dialog box.

 **February 04, 2022.
 SDC sdc-dot-webportal Release 2.12.0**

 ### What's New in Release 2.12.0

-* The message "Alpha-numeric characters only" has been added to user input fields in the 'Request to Export Data' form.
+- The message "Alpha-numeric characters only" has been added to user input fields in the 'Request to Export Data' form.
-* Encoding (for requests which are generated as part of data export form submission) has been changed to handle more characters.
+- Encoding (for requests which are generated as part of data export form submission) has been changed to handle more characters.

 **January 19, 2022.
 SDC sdc-dot-webportal Release 2.11.0**

 ### What's New in Release 2.11.0

-* The Sign Up link on the Register page now refers to the external page where the 'Researcher Agreement and Access Request' form is maintained.
+- The Sign Up link on the Register page now refers to the external page where the 'Researcher Agreement and Access Request' form is maintained.

 **January 13, 2022.
 SDC sdc-dot-webportal Release 2.10.0**

 ### What's New in Release 2.10.0

-* The font and dimensions of the 'Request to Export Data' form have been increased.
+- The font and dimensions of the 'Request to Export Data' form have been increased.
-* Buttons within the form have been reorganized and a Previous button has been added for improved user navigation.
+- Buttons within the form have been reorganized and a Previous button has been added for improved user navigation.
-* The form will now remain open upon a background click.
+- The form will now remain open upon a background click.

 **December 8, 2021.
 SDC sdc-dot-webportal Release 2.9.0**

 ### What's New in Release 2.9.0

-* The Request to Export Data Form has been improved with consolidated dataset description requirements on the Approval Form tab.
+- The Request to Export Data Form has been improved with consolidated dataset description requirements on the Approval Form tab.
-* The description on the Trusted Status tab has been revised for improved clarity.
+- The description on the Trusted Status tab has been revised for improved clarity.

 **November 24, 2021.
 SDC sdc-dot-webportal Release 2.8.1**

 ### What's New in Release 2.8.1

-* Bug fix for register/login redirects.
+- Bug fix for register/login redirects.

 **February 10, 2021.
 SDC sdc-dot-webportal Release 2.8**

 ### What's New in Release 2.8

-* The workstation resizing message has been updated so the user is told to stop their workstation and save their work before resize.
+- The workstation resizing message has been updated so the user is told to stop their workstation and save their work before resize.
-* The SDC Support email address change is being deployed to the post-migration site.
+- The SDC Support email address change is being deployed to the post-migration site.
-* The message about PII or CBI data is being deployed to the post-migration site.
+- The message about PII or CBI data is being deployed to the post-migration site.

 **August 21, 2020.
 SDC sdc-dot-webportal Release 2.7**

 ### What's New in Release 2.7

-* Change SDC support email address from support@securedatacommons.com to sdc-support@dot.gov
+- Change SDC support email address from support@securedatacommons.com to sdc-support@dot.gov

 **August 7, 2020.
 SDC sdc-dot-webportal Release 2.6.1**

 ### What's New in Release 2.6.1

-* PDF for SDC Access Request Form updated to v2
+- PDF for SDC Access Request Form updated to v2
-* The words "Data Definition" have been removed from the information titles for the projects
+- The words "Data Definition" have been removed from the information titles for the projects
-* The workstation resizing bug has been fixed with providing ARM workstations as possible choices
+- The workstation resizing bug has been fixed with providing ARM workstations as possible choices
-* A notification is shown before uploading data to the SDC to inform the user no PII or CBI data is allowed to be uploaded
+- A notification is shown before uploading data to the SDC to inform the user no PII or CBI data is allowed to be uploaded

 **July 7, 2020.
 SDC sdc-dot-webportal Release 2.6**

 ### What's New in Release 2.6

-* Change URL for the Secure Data Commons Webportal from portal.securedatacommons.com to portal.sdc.dot.gov
+- Change URL for the Secure Data Commons Webportal from portal.securedatacommons.com to portal.sdc.dot.gov
-* Create a redirect for traffic from securedatacommons.com to sdc.dot.gov
+- Create a redirect for traffic from securedatacommons.com to sdc.dot.gov
-* Enable PIV log-in for DOT users
+- Enable PIV log-in for DOT users

 **April 7, 2020.
 SDC sdc-dot-webportal Release 2.5**

 ### What's New in Release 2.5

-* Add Auto-Export request option for users with trusted status in the export request pop-up window
+- Add Auto-Export request option for users with trusted status in the export request pop-up window
-* Add Auto-Export request approving menu for data providers in the export requests tab ** Includes justification provided by Data Analyst
+- Add Auto-Export request approving menu for data providers in the export requests tab
+  \*\* Includes justification provided by Data Analyst

 **April 4, 2020.
 SDC sdc-dot-webportal Release 2.4.1**

 ### What's New in Release 2.4.1

-* Inject the Cognito user pool through the environment so all environments do not need to use the dev Cognito pool
+- Inject the Cognito user pool through the environment so all environments do not need to use the dev Cognito pool

 **January 28, 2020.
 SDC sdc-dot-webportal Release 2.4**

 ### What's New in Release 2.4

-* Change login functionality to allow users to be redirected to Login.gov
+- Change login functionality to allow users to be redirected to Login.gov
-* Add syncing screen after login from Login.gov so users can sync their Login.gov account with their SDC account
+- Add syncing screen after login from Login.gov so users can sync their Login.gov account with their SDC account

 **November 11, 2019.
 SDC sdc-dot-webportal Release 2.3**

 ### What's New in Release 2.3

-* Bug fix for export functionality
+- Bug fix for export functionality

 **November 1, 2019.
 SDC sdc-dot-webportal Release 2.2**

 ### What's New in Release 2.2

-* Provides a new feature for users to modify their workstation to a different configuration on-demand
+- Provides a new feature for users to modify their workstation to a different configuration on-demand
-* Provides a new feature for users to schedule workstation uptime, so users can continue to keep their workstations running without being stopped by the nightly process
+- Provides a new feature for users to schedule workstation uptime, so users can continue to keep their workstations running without being stopped by the nightly process

 **August 8, 2019.
 SDC sdc-dot-webportal Release 2.1**

 ### What's New in Release 2.1:

 - Enabled HTTP Strict Transport Security (HSTS) policy to ensure data is encrypted before it is sent, making it impossible for attackers to read or modify the data in transit to the authenticated server.
 HSTS protects against HTTP downgrade attacks (SSL stripping attacks) by requiring all traffic to use HTTPS, and rewrites requests that do not point to encrypted sources.

 <!---                           -->